 Man charged in connection with deadly Pharr shooting

-A man arrested in connection with a deadly shooting in Pharr has been arraigned.
+A man arrested in connection with a deadly shooting in Pharr was arraigned on Saturday.

 Fernando Sandoval was charged with murder and four counts of endangering a child.
 His bond was set at $2,080,000.